A Guide to Gem Classification

 Precious and Semiprecious

 These terms are still used occasionally, but they are frowned upon.
-The U.S. Federal Trade Commission, (which sets legal definitions,) has considered making it illegal to use them because they can be deceptive.
-If you want to appear professional and well educated you should eliminate them from your vocabulary.
+In fact, the U.S. Federal Trade Commission, which governs marketing to consumers, has considered making it illegal to use them because they can be deceptive.
+Since these terms are no longer used, it is best to eliminate them from your vocabulary, especially if you want to appear professional and well educated.

 Diamonds and Colored Stones

 Another way to classify gems is by categorizing them as either diamonds or colored stones (some trade dealers use the shorthand color).
 There are two main reasons that diamonds are separated from colored stones using this classification system.
 First, they are harder than all other gemstones, which means special tools are required to cut them.
 These special tools are not suitable for colored gems because they are not as hard, so gem cutters need two different sets of tools to be able to handle both types of stones.
 There are some exceptions to this, but for the most part, colored gems can not be cut and polished with the same tools as diamonds.

 The second difference between diamonds and colored stones is how they are mined and distributed.
 Diamonds are one of the few gemstones in the world with a consistent supply, despite the fact that the diamond industry leads the general public to believe that they are incredibly rare.
 This is possible because the marketing and sale of diamonds had been monopolized, and those in charge are careful not to flood the market so the diamond maintains its value.
 Those who control the diamond industry have done an incredible job convincing the public that there are diamonds and then all other gems, despite the fact that there are some colored gemstones that are much rarer than diamonds.